-Based in the Greater Toronto Area, Helen Burnett-Nichols is a freelance writer, reporter, editor with experience writing everything from short breaking news stories to 3,000-word cover stories on complex subjects.
+Based in the Greater Toronto Area, Helen Burnett-Nichols is a freelance writer, reporter and editor with experience writing everything from informative blog posts to long-form cover stories on complex subjects.

 She is a former Community Content Editor for Stockhouse.com, and has also worked as Associate Editor of Canadian Lawyer magazine and Law Times newspaper and Senior Reporter at Fund Strategy magazine.

 Prior to embarking on a career in journalism, Helen worked as a multilingual translator (French-English, Spanish-English) for a major financial institution.

 Helen is a member of the Canadian Association of Journalists, the Society for Advancing Business Editing and Writing (SABEW) Canada and the Canadian Freelance Guild.
 She has also completed the Canadian Securities Course.
 Helen has an M.A. in International Journalism from Cardiff University and a B.A. in Translation from York University.